devteam-zenhr/ZenHRDevelopers/_posts/2019-04-29-api-documentation.markdown

 curl --header "key: YOUR_KEY" --request GET https://www.zenhr.com/integration/v1/ping
 </pre>

-when you make a successful request, ping will respones with a payload which <b>does not has an expiry time</b>, so that you can test your decode method.
+when you make a successful request, ping will response with a payload which <b>does not has an expiry time</b>, so that you can test your decode method.

 you should get the following after decoding the payload successfully